minha-cc/backend/README.md

      save: that will persist the transaction on database, also will orchestrate other business rules / index.ts: will expose all callable endpoints
 ````
+## Endpoints:
+* createUser:
+     * creates the user on Firebase Auth;
+     * creates account on Firestore database;
+     * copies global transaction types to the user.
+* createEmptyTransaction: persists an empty transaction on Firestore each time that user clicks on `+`;
+* saveTransaction:
+     * persist the updated transaction on Firestore;
+     * updates the user cart.
+* removeTransaction:
+     * remove the transaction from Firestore;
+     * updates the user cart.

 ## Environment:
 * Firebase Functions